 A tradition of support

-Today, ANMF (SA Branch) continues as a professional and industrial organisation representing over 20,000 nurses, midwives and personal care assistants across South Australia.
+Today, ANMF (SA Branch) continues as a professional and industrial organisation representing more than 21,000 nurses, midwives and personal care assistants across South Australia.
 The organisation also incorporates the Australian Nursing and Midwifery Education Centre (ANMEC), a registered training organisation offering training in aged care, nursing and a variety of other health related areas.